 In proving \eqref{eq:sketch_rlin_delta}, from the sufficient decrease lemma, we can substitute $c>\omega_G$ into \eqref{eq:sketch_main_fval_ub} and get:

 Then the desired relation follows by letting $K_4:=\max\{c\mu^2_A/2,\rho^*\}$. \end{IEEEproof}

 Note that Theorem \ref{thm:alg_main_conv_all} requires the function $F$ to be strongly convex and $G$ to be restricted weakly convex which limits the class of functions that the theorem applies to.
-To address this, we present the second algorithm \eqref{eq:alg_alt} whose convergence is also locally linear but only requires $F$ to be convex and $G$ to be weakly convex. \begin{theorem} Let $F$ be convex, $G$ be $\sigma_G$-weakly convex and $L_q$-smooth, $B$ be positive definite and $A$ be full row rank, then for $0< \alpha < 2$ the sequence $\{w^k\}_{k\in\mathbb{N}}$ where $w^k:=(Ap^k,q^k,\nu^k)$, obtained from the algorithm \eqref{eq:alg_alt} is bounded if Moreover, the sequence converges to a stationary point $w^*:=(Ap^*,q^*,\nu^*)$ at linear rate locally. \end{theorem} \begin{IEEEproof}[proof sketch] The details are deferred to Appendix \ref{appendix:pf_thm_rlin_alt}.
+To address this, we adopt \textit{Solver \Romannum{2}} whose convergence is also locally linear but only requires $F$ to be convex and $G$ to be weakly convex. \begin{theorem} Let $F$ be convex, $G$ be $\sigma_G$-weakly convex and $L_q$-smooth, $B$ be positive definite and $A$ be full row rank, then for $0< \alpha < 2$ the sequence $\{w^k\}_{k\in\mathbb{N}}$ where $w^k:=(Ap^k,q^k,\nu^k)$, obtained from \textit{Solver \Romannum{2}} is bounded if Moreover, the sequence converges to a stationary point $w^*:=(Ap^*,q^*,\nu^*)$ at linear rate locally. \end{theorem} \begin{IEEEproof}[proof sketch] The details are deferred to Appendix \ref{appendix:pf_thm_rlin_alt}.
 The steps are similar to the proof sketch for the first theorem.
 For the sufficient decrease lemma (Appendix \ref{appendix:pf_alt_suff_dec}), we again divide $\mathcal{L}_c^k-\mathcal{L}_c^{k+1}$ through four steps, but now according to the algorithm \eqref{eq:alt_alg_dual_update}.
 For \eqref{eq:subeq_sk_type1_relax} and \eqref{eq:subeq_sk_type_dual}, using identity \eqref{eq:id_merit_func}, we have:

 As for \eqref{eq:subeq_sk_type1_f}, by the convexity of $F$, first order necessary condition for minimizers \eqref{eq:min_alt} and the identity $2\langle u-v,w-u\rangle=\lVert v-w\rVert^2-\lVert u-v\rVert^2-\lVert u-w\rVert^2$, we have: